RebeccaWells3/azure-network-protocols/README.md

 - Create a resource group and Windows 10 and Ubuntu (Linux) Virtual Machines
 - Remotely Login to Windows 10 Virtual Machine
 - Download and Install Wireshark
-- Observe traffic on ICMP, SSH, DHCP, DNS, and RDP
+- Observe RDP, ICMP, SSH, DHCP, and DNS Traffic

 <h2>Actions and Observations</h2>
 <h2>Create a resource group and Windows 10 and Ubuntu (Linux) Virtual Machines</h2>